iterait/emloop/docs/tutorial.rst

 use the training stream for training and the testing stream for the unbiased estimation of the model performance.

+Detailed description of cxflow datasets might be found in the `advanced section <advanced/dataset.html>`_.

 Model
 *****